cmertin/cmertin.github.io/_posts/2017-05-01-Efficient-Neural-Networks.markdown

 This is a project that I'm working on with Hari Sundar.
 It is currently under development.

+The point of this project is to allow neural networks to essentially *learn* their own structure such that as it *learns* about the data, it also *learns* about how the structure is progressing.
+This will bring about things such as faster convergence and a faster learning rate, with hopefully optimized storage costs as well.
+It is essentially a mix between a *dense NN* and a *sparse NN.*

+As this is my ongoing project, this site will only be updated after I finish significant parts of the work.
+This is to keep other people from claiming this work as their own before I'm able to finish implementing everything.

 ```python
 import tensorflow as tf